 It’ll take us through Glenrowan, where Ned Kelly stood his ‘last stand.’
 The dude is to the Australian State of Victoria what the Ala-fucking-mo is to Texas.
 The word ‘hagiographic’ comes to mind, mainly so I can use it in a sentence for the first time in my life.
-Glenrowan features a 30-foot statue of NK in his iron regalia and wielding a shotgun.
-Just ten feet in front of Mr. Kelly is a helpful sign pointing to TOILETS.
+A prominent feature of little Glenrowan is a 30-foot statue of NK in his iron regalia and wielding a shotgun.
+Just ten feet in front of Mr. Kelly, a helpful sign points to TOILETS.
 We eat lunch across the street.
 I am tempted by a Ned Kelly refrigerator magnet with a tiny thermometer attached, but I don’t pull the trigger.